 Dr Joan Barclay Lloyd

-Born in Zambia, Dr Joan Barclay Lloyd read for her PhD on the church of San Clemente, Rome, at the University of London’s Warburg Institute before moving to Rome where she worked as the assistant to eminent scholar Professor Richard Krautheimer on his classic study Rome, profile of a city, 312-1308.
+Born in Zambia, Dr Joan Barclay Lloyd read for her PhD on the church of San Clemente, Rome, at the University of London’s Warburg Institute.
+She then moved to Rome, where she worked as assistant to eminent scholar Professor Richard Krautheimer on his classic study Rome, profile of a city, 312-1308.